 Which Water Filter is Best for Me?

-Which water filter is best for me?
-First, choose the one that will remove the most harmful contaminants.
-Second, the filter should perform reliably 24/7 so you or your family has access to clean and safe water whole day.
+Are you trying to decide which water filter is best for you?
+First, and most importantly, you need to choose the one that will remove the most harmful contaminants.
+Second, the filter should perform reliably 24/7 so you and your family have access to clean and safe water the whole day.

 Heavy metals, chlorine and disinfection by-products are the most dangerous water contaminants.
 Here’s a more detailed list: